RSPB/mfmodel/README.md

 ### Caveats

 The results won't be as nice in the real world as descried here.
 My first and foremost mistake was to randomly divide recordings, only applying stratification.
 Issue?
 Say Alice has 20 recordings.
 On average, majority of these go into training, some into validation and test sets.
-The model does not necessarily learn how woman sounds, but memorised how Alice sounds.
+The model does not necessarily learn how woman sounds, but memorises how Alice sounds.
 Needs further investigation.